Spinorial coordinates for Lorentzian 4-metrics: Complex and real solutions

-Spinorial coordinates have been used to construct some real solutions by combining complex ones, using the approach of Sec.5, when the calculationally simplifying assumption that $o^{A}$ is a principal spinor of $\psi_{AB}$ is made. \ When anti self-dual solutions, satisfying both this assumption and Eq.(55) are combined with their complex conjugates, using the co-frame $\chi^{AA^{\prime}}$ and its complex conjugate as in Sec.5, Ricci flat Lorentzian metrics result. \ \ A co-frame for these real metrics is given by Eq.(33), or equivalently the combination of self-dual and anti self-dual expressions in Eqs.(36) and (37), with $\varphi_{AB}=\psi_{AB},$ and $\sigma=0$. \ The Lorentzian line elements of these solutions are given by Eq.(27), with $\sigma=0$ and $\psi_{AB}=\partial_{A}\partial_{B}\psi$ (plus its complex conjugate). \ These vacuum solutions are Petrov type III or N \cite{rob2}, \cite{rob3}.
+It has been demonstrated in other papers that, by using spinorial coordinates and the results of Sec.5, certain real solutions of Einstein's vacuum field equations can be constructed \cite{rob2}, \cite{rob3}. \ These satisfy the calculationally simplifying condition that $o^{A}$ is a principal spinor of $\psi_{AB}$. \ When anti self-dual solutions, satisfying both this condtion and Eq.(57) are combined with their complex conjugates, using the co-frame $\chi^{AA^{\prime}}$ and its complex conjugate as in\ Eqs.(36) and (37) in Sec.5, Ricci flat Lorentzian metrics result. \ \ A co-frame for these real metrics is given by Eq.(33), or equivalently the combination of self-dual and anti self-dual expressions in Eqs.(36) and (37), with $\varphi_{AB}=\psi_{AB}$ and $\sigma=0$. \ The Lorentzian line elements of these solutions are given by Eq.(27), with $\sigma=0$ and $\psi_{AB}=\partial_{A}\partial_{B}\psi$ (plus its complex conjugate). \ These vacuum solutions are Petrov type III or N.

-Can further interesting Lorentzian metrics be constructed by combining complex solutions, either by using spinorial coordinates and the approach of Sec.5 or in some other way? \ To date this question has received only limited and partial answers. \ A discussion of some other answers can be found in \cite{poles}
+Can further interesting Lorentzian metrics be constructed by combining complex solutions, either by using spinorial coordinates and the approach of Sec.5 or in some other way? \ To date this question has received only limited and partial answers. \ A discussion of some other answers can be found in \cite{poles}.

+In conclusion it should be noted that spinorial coordinates may have other uses. \ For instance they may be a useful tool in the analysis of asymptotically flat metrics and radiating systems.

 \textbf{Acknowledgement}: \ I thank Maciej Dunajski for some references. \ Helpful discussions with the late Ed Glass are gratefully remembered.